-YOUNG PEOPLE’S THEATRE (YPT) is the oldest professional theatre company in Toronto and is a national producer and presenter of theatre for young audiences – the first and largest of its kind in Canada.
+YOUNG PEOPLE’S THEATRE (YPT) is the oldest professional theatre company in Toronto and is a national producer and presenter of theatre for young audiences – the first in North America and the largest of its kind in Canada.

 Over the past 54 years YPT has staged many of the most important plays that form the canon of work for youth in our country.
 YPT continues to develop new work and create partnerships with theatre companies across the country and around the world.
 But that’s not all.
 The enriched learning experiences of YPT’s Education & Participation Department provide young people with opportunities to develop their whole being.

 Through our workshops in community shelters and agencies, educational initiatives in Toronto classrooms, Drama School programs in four locations throughout the City, and training and apprenticeship opportunities, we place learning at the centre of everything we do.
 At YPT we strive for a positive and lasting impact on the emotional, social, and intellectual development of young people – giving them the chance to grow into the unique and wonderful people they were born to be.

 Theatre for Young People, not by Young People

 Funnily enough, sometimes people presume that YPT casts children in its productions.
 In reality, we hire professional actors to perform in all of our shows – 99% of whom are adults.
 In fact, over the past 50 years, some of the biggest names in Canadian theatre have graced our Mainstage.
 We decided to clarify this misconception with this video.
 Enjoy.

 Take a look at the scope of YPT’s work onstage and beyond.